ZheikoN/octanewear_race_team/README.md

 ## References and sources

--   Carousel made following a tutorial from w3nebie on youtube: https://www.youtube.com/watch?v=pGHOaY4dhAA
+-   ~~Carousel made following a tutorial from w3nebie on youtube: https://www.youtube.com/watch?v=pGHOaY4dhAA~~ - this was later removed as it was difficult to incomporate into the design flow of the web.

 -   Inspiration and some code used from Love Running part of training course at Code Institute: https://codeinstitute.net/ie/